One of the most highly-anticipated TV dramas this autumn is BBC One's dark crime drama Dublin Murders.

 Series 1 of Dublin Murders will blend together two of Tana French’s novels, In the Woods and The Likeness to tell a story that taps into Ireland’s past, present and future.

-Focus on two macabre murder investigations led by ambitious and charismatic Detectives Rob Reilly (Killian Scott) and Cassie Maddox (Sarah Greene), the heart-thumping drama is set during the height of the Celtic Tiger financial boom of the millennium.
+Focusing on two macabre murder investigations led by ambitious and charismatic Detectives Rob Reilly (Killian Scott) and Cassie Maddox (Sarah Greene), the heart-thumping drama is set during the height of the Celtic Tiger financial boom of the millennium.

 The series central timeline starts when investment in central Ireland was booming, while neighbouring estates were blighted by poverty and unemployment.